 Training is increasingly evolving from single events to complex processes.
-How can learning developers structure these learning processes for themselves and the learners?
+How can those involved in personnel development structure these learning processes for themselves and the learners?
 Quite simply: with a learning path!
-Here you will learn exactly what a learning path is and how you create digital learning paths for the participants of your online courses.
+Here you will learn what exactly a learning path is and how to create digital learning paths for the participants of your online courses.

 From "Learning Event" to "Learning Process"

-Further education in companies is rapidly developing: Learning methods are becoming more digital and diverse.
-The learning itself is increasingly self-directed and interactive in one way or another.
-The classic "training day" is evolving more and more into “self-learning” over a longer period.
+Continuing education in companies is rapidly progressing: Learning methods are becoming more digital and diverse.
+Learning itself is increasingly self-directed and interactive in one way or another.
+The classic "training day" is transforming more and more into "self-learning" over a longer period of time.
 In short: A learning event is increasingly becoming a learning process.

-This brings a new challenge for learning developers: How can you structure this learning process and guide your employees through it?
+This presents a new challenge for those involved in personnel development: How can you structure this learning process and guide your employees through the process?
 The solution to this question is the learning path.

 What is a learning path?

-In short: A learning path is the learning journey of your employees or the participants in your digital training through the entire learning process.
+In brief: A learning path is the learning journey of your employees or the participants in your digital training throughout the entire learning process.

 The learning path describes the individual stages that a learner goes through until they achieve the learning objective.
-This includes different phases: from the preparation for the training measure to the long-term transfer into professional everyday life.
-The focus is on the employee or course participant who later goes through the learning process.
+There are different phases: from preparing for the training measure to the long-term transfer into professional everyday life.
+The focus is on the employee or course participant who will later go through the learning process.

-The learning path describes the employees' journey through all stations of the learning process
+The learning path describes the route of the employees through all stages of the learning process.

 Create your own learning path

 A learning path helps you keep the learning process in view.
-Your employees also know exactly from the start about the progression, know the necessary steps, and understand what and why they are learning.
+Your employees also know from the very beginning exactly what the procedure is, are aware of the necessary steps, and understand what and why they are supposed to learn.

 To create such a learning path, you need to clarify two questions in advance: